The Six-Sided Triangle

-The Six-sided Triangle is a British 30 minute short film written and directed by Christopher Miles and produced with Sara Bennett in 1963.
-It parodies a favourite theme of the cinema - the eternal triangle - and shows how six different countries might deal with the moment a husband returns home unexpectedly to find his wife with a lover, with Sarah Miles, Nicol Williamson and Bill Meilen.
-It was a seminal short film which broke through the Rank/ABPC distribution cartels and was theatrically released by British Lion and world-wide by Lion International, and Nominated for an Academy Award.
+The Six-Sided Triangle is a 1963 British short film written and directed by Christopher Miles and produced with Sara Bennett.
+It parodies a favourite theme of the cinema - the eternal triangle - and shows how six countries might deal with the moment a husband returns home unexpectedly to find his wife with a lover, with Sarah Miles, Nicol Williamson and Bill Meilen.
+It was a seminal short film which broke through the Rank/ABPC distribution cartels and was theatrically released by British Lion and world-wide by Lion International, and nominated for an Academy Award.

 Plot

-Using the eternal triangle as the main theme, the film shows how six different countries might deal with the moment a husband returns home unexpectedly to find his wife with a lover, with the same three actors playing all the roles.
+Using the eternal triangle as the main theme, the film shows how six countries might deal with the moment a husband returns home unexpectedly to find his wife with a lover, with the same three actors playing all the roles.
 The film also parodies the well known styles of the prominent directors and stars of each country at the time the film was made.

-As this theme was first explored by the silent cinema, it begins with desert sheiks, tents, Persian brocades and an Arab husband’s revenge, however the English are less hot- blooded with rain stopping the cricket, and a compromise over a whisky.
-The Japanese resort to harakiri unable to stomach American intervention, and the Italian stilted subtitles misinterpret the lover’s hot-bloodied feelings with "I admire your bust" and the husband’s anger with "I should never have married a Neapolitan lady of the town!".
+As this theme was first explored by the silent cinema, it begins with desert sheiks, tents, Persian brocades and an Arab husband's revenge, however the English are less hot- blooded with rain stopping the cricket, and a compromise over a whisky.
+The Japanese resort to harakiri unable to stomach American intervention, and the Italian stilted subtitles misinterpret the lover's hot-bloodied feelings with "I admire your bust" and the husband's anger with "I should never have married a Neapolitan lady of the town!".

-The Swedes are silent in their snow-bound house, as the ticking handless clock fails to tell the time in the pervading gloom, as they carry on with their infidelities even after poison and wild strawberries are consumed, whereas the French New Wave and excessive hand- held cameras follow a lover’s search for a cigarette, and where ‘ça va?’ seems to cover most emotions until a surprise ending.
+The Swedes are silent in their snow-bound house, as the ticking handless clock fails to tell the time in the pervading gloom, as they carry on with their infidelities even after poison and wild strawberries are consumed, whereas the French New Wave and excessive hand- held cameras follow a lover's search for a cigarette, and where 'ça va?' seems to cover most emotions until a surprise ending.